-An output trigger pulse from the Model 2750 can be used to trigger an external instrument to perform an operation.
-In general, a trigger pulse is output at this point in flow chart for each processed reading.
+An output trigger pulse from the Model 2701 can be used to trigger an external instrument to perform an operation.
+In general, a trigger pulse is the output at this point in the flowchart for each processed reading.

 An exception is the SCAN function for scanning.
 For the SCAN function, an output trigger is not output until after the specified number of channels (as set by the sample counter) are scanned.